svgdotjs/svg.js/README.md

 ```javascript
 path.bbox();
 ```
-This will return a SVGRect element as a js object:
+This will return an object with the following values:

 ```javascript
 { height: 20, width: 20, y: 20, x: 10, cx: 30, cy: 20 }
 ```

+As opposed to the built-in `getBBox()` method any translations used with the `transform()` method will be taken into account.

 ## Syntax sugar